 MASH THE BANANAS

-Ripe bananas are sweeter, break down easier, and perfect for baking!
-For more information on baking with bananas, read over this super-informative post regarding the importance of ripe bananas when making all-time best Banana Bread!
+Ripe bananas are sweeter, break down easier, and are perfect for baking!
+For more information on baking with bananas, read over this super-informative post regarding the importance of ripe bananas when making the all-time best Banana Bread!

 HOW TO TELL IF A BANANA IS BAD FOR BAKING